IRS Lock-in Letter: How to Handle It if You Receive One?

 What are the types of IRS lock-in letters?

 The IRS issues different types of lock-in letters based on specific situations and circumstances.
-Here is a general overview of the types of IRS lock-in letters that IRS commonly issues:
+Here is a general overview of the types of IRS lock-in letters that the IRS commonly issues:

 IRS Lock-In Letter 2802C